 2. Optimize Your Database to Enhance Communication

-U.S. companies believe that 32% of their data is inaccurate, which results in a 23% decrease in revenue.
-Data quality plays a huge role in conversions.
-Therefore, it should be kept in top shape to better nurture your leads.
+U.S. firms believe “32% of their data is inaccurate,” leading to a 23% decrease in revenue.
+Data quality plays a huge role in making decisions regarding conversion strategy.
+Therefore, it should be kept in top shape.
 Not to mention, you want to make sure you’re handing off the right leads to your sales team.
-So be sure to:

 3. Implement Lead Scoring

-Marketing automation software like Huspot allows you to create a lead-scoring model that assigns values to each lead.
-And we know, no one likes to be graded!
+Marketing automation software like Hubspot allows you to create a lead-scoring model that assigns values to each lead.
+We know, no one likes to be graded!
 But rest assured, this process involves thought and analysis.

 There are several different scoring models, such as:

 - Demographic information – Analyze the demographics of your audience.
-If you only sell your product in a certain city, you might want to assign a lower score to those who are based outside of your city.
+If you only sell your product in a certain city, you might want to assign a lower score to those based outside of your city.

 - Company information – Are you a B2B or B2C organization?
 Depending on what types of businesses you’re trying to target, you can allocate lead scores accordingly.

-- Email engagement – Look at peoples’ click-through rates (CTR) to see how engaged your followers are with your promotion emails.
+- Email engagement – Look at peoples’ click-through rates (CTR) to see how engaged your followers are with your promotional emails.
 You might want to give a higher score to those who explore your high-value emails like demo offers.

 - Social engagement – How many times did they retweet or share your social posts?
 If your lead is an avid participant of your social platforms, you can assign them a positive score.